Earth-Information-System/fireatlas/README.md

 We welcome contributions and collaborations!
 We use GitHub Issues to coordinate development work.
 Please [open an issue](https://github.com/Earth-Information-System/fireatlas/issues) to discuss bugs, feature requests, or data errors with the team.

 To contact the team by email, please use [this form](https://forms.gle/vHX7FvHhamDVRDHn9).

-## License
-COPYRIGHT: This code is open-source and can be free used for research purposes